 As a fellow Psychic combatant, Lucas has gained Double Jump Canceling.
 This was a special technique few characters could perform in Melee such as Yoshi, Mewtwo, and yes even Ness.
 The development team thought it was only proper to let Ness' successor inherit this.
 However, it works slightly different from how it did in Melee.
 When using his second jump, if Lucas holds his jump button while an attack is being performed, he will attack while continuing to use his full double jump – but if he releases his jump input before an attack comes out, he will cancel the double jump and drop immediately.
 This allows quick transition from Lucas' aerial game to his ground game without interfering with his ability to chase opponents into the sky.
 Former players that used Double Jump Canceling characters should soon find themselves with a very powerful and familiar tool at their fingertips if they choose to play Lucas.

 In his newest incarnation, Lucas has been blessed with a plethora of reliable launchers.
 From his jump-cancelable Psi Magnet, brand new Up-Tilt flash kick, lightning fast Forward-Aerial, to his Down-Throw Lucas is never in want of a combo-starter.
-From there he can juggle effortlessly with Up-Aerial and Forward-Aerial, or meteor his victim back to the ground with his new flip-kick Down-Aerial.
+From there he can juggle effortlessly with Up-Aerial , Forward-Aerial, or Down-Aerial, or finish the combo with his powerful flip-kick Back-Aerial.
 And once he has them back on the ground, Lucas' tech-chases typically end with a fatal smash attack - try a Dash-attack Canceled Up-Smash for maximum satisfaction.
-And although the majority of Lucas' kill power is focused in his smash attacks, his Back-Aerial is now a devastating roundhouse kick - providing him with a needed aerial finisher.
+And although the majority of Lucas' kill power is focused in his smash attacks, his Back-Aerial remains a powerful spike!